 Ms Suu Kyi spent much of the following 20 years under house arrest and refused to take part in the 2010 election, which ushered in the current reforms.

 The NLD is one of 17 opposition parties taking part in Sunday's election.
-Only a fraction of seats are up for grabs and the military-backed party will still dominate.'Not irreversible'
+Only a fraction of seats are up for grabs and the military-backed party will still dominate.

 Ms Suu Kyi, 66, is standing for a lower house seat in the Kawhmu Township constituency outside Rangoon.